 Increased diagnosis is a sign of increased understanding

 Today more than ever, the medical community is aware of the salience of mental health in overall health, and doctors of all specialties bring this knowledge to their practice.
 Indeed, diagnoses of mental disorders writ large have increased across the board: autism, depression, and anxiety diagnoses have all been on the rise since 2007.
 But that could also be because their definitions have widened.
 (Pre-pandemic it was noted that more than 1 in 20 children and teens had anxiety or depression.
-Now, pandemic research suggests that rates of depression and anxiety in children worldwide have doubled.)
-Spectrum diseases like the aforementioned are sometimes difficult to spot, but awareness of the symptoms of spectrum diseases like ADHD and others have enabled millions across the globe – including three-quarters of newly diagnosed adults, who became aware of their symptoms because of fallout from the pandemic – to treat their disorders – a fine achievement for the field of mental health.
+Post-pandemic research suggests that rates of depression and anxiety in children worldwide have doubled.)
+Spectrum diseases like the aforementioned are sometimes difficult to spot, but awareness of the symptoms of spectrum diseases like ADHD and others have enabled millions across the globe – including three-quarters of newly diagnosed adults, who became aware of their symptoms because of fallout from the pandemic – to treat their disorders, a fine achievement for the field of mental health.

 The media promotes ADHD over-diagnosis as a foregone conclusion, while scientists remain unconvinced

 Stigmas against mental disorders have been well documented for centuries.
 While people tend to accept physical illness as an unfortunate inconvenience of life, mental disorders were first avoided altogether, and later, approached with suspicion.
 Even today, the stigma of mental illness remains.
 Studies have confirmed that people are particularly quick to stigmatize children with ADHD, even if the child is receiving treatment.
 These attitudes not only feed into public doubt about the “realness” and “treatability” of ADHD, but may also drive self-stigmatization that discourages ADHD patients or their families from seeking treatment.

 ADHD is over-diagnosed